For our employees we offer the following benefits :

 You will be paid 11 euros NET per hour with the agency in addition to receiving all of the other benefits associated with being an employee.

-You are paid for the hours you work during the school terms.
+Additionally, you are paid for the hours you work during the school terms.
 Please note French children have eight weeks of school holidays between September and June plus a number of other vacation periods during the year.

 English Teaching jobs